2025年09月08日 17:19

 3 | Longueuil-Université de Sherbrooke | Longueuil-Université de Sherbrooke Station | — | — | — |

-4. Blue Line (Line 5)
+4. Blue Line (Line 5 - Blue)

-Direction: Snowdon ↔ Saint-Michel
+Direction: Snowdon ↔ Saint-Michel Station List (in order):

-No. | Station Name (French) | Station Name (English) | Operating Hours (Weekdays) | Departure Intervals | Last Train Time (Weekends/Holidays) |
+No. | Station Name (French) | Station Name (English) | Operating Hours (Weekdays) | Headway | Last Train (Weekends/Holidays) |

 ---|---|---|---|---|---|

-1 | Snowdon | Snowdon Station | First Train: 5:30 AM Last Train: 00:45 AM | Peak: 2-3 minutes Non-peak: 5-10 minutes | 01:15 AM (Saturday) 00:45 AM (Sunday) |
+1 | Snowdon | Snowdon Station | First train: 5:30 AM Last train: 00:45 AM | Peak: 2-3 min Off-peak: 5-10 min | 01:15 AM (Saturday) 00:45 AM (Sunday) |

 2 | Côte-des-Neiges | Côte-des-Neiges Station | — | — | — |